What is the

 - Is the idea appealing to a broad cross-section of the community?

-Judges will look at how long the project lasts and benefits the community for, and how sustainable it is once launched:
+Judges will look at how long the project will last and how long it will benefit the benefit the community for.
+They will also consider how sustainable the project will be once it is launched:

 - How long will the project’s impact last in the community?